idunskyi/idunskyi/README.md

 ## How I Work

-- **Strategic assessment first** — Analyze your current state and identify high-impact opportunities in strategy, processes, and product positioning
+- **Strategic assessment first** — I analyze your current strategy and operations and identify high-impact opportunities where AI solutions can make a difference
+- **Design solution** — Based on combination of factors such as ROI, technical complexity and adoption challenges we select the most effective solutions.
-- **Transparent development** — Regular demos and progress reports every 1-2 weeks keep you informed and aligned
+- **Transparent development** — As I develop the solution, I make regular demos and progress reports every 1-2 weeks keep you informed and aligned
 - **Production-ready AI** — Deploy LLMs (OpenAI, Claude, Gemini, Mistral, Llama) on infrastructure built for scale and reliability
-- **Data that works for you** — Secure, compliant pipelines that turn messy business data into actionable insights
-- **Measure what matters** — Clear metrics and evaluation frameworks to track AI performance and business impact
+- **Measure what matters** — I design clear metrics and evaluation frameworks to track AI performance and business impact
 - **Seamless integration** — Connect AI systems with your existing tech stack without disrupting operations

 ## What Clients Say